Colorado Rails and Cocktails -

-Tickets include two beverages of your choice: beer, wine or soda.
+Tickets include a beverage of your choice: beer, wine or soda and snacks.
 Doors open at 6:00pm for early enjoyment of attractions.

-Admission for events: $10 for teachers, $12 for members and $15 for nonmembers.
+Admission for events: $12 for members and $15 for nonmembers.
 Advanced Tickets Required, 21 and older only.

 Storyteller and retired school teacher, Steve Lee brings history to life with his fascinating presentation of Hiram Wheeler, a fictitious 19th century boomer.
 Hear “Jack, the Rail Dog”, the true story of a dog that won the hearts of a dusty town in Arizona and “The Opening of the Rio Grande Southern Railroad between Ridgway and Rico”, a true railroad story with a twist.
 Entertaining and captivating, Hiram’s often humorous stories will paint a picture of the early days of Colorado railroading.